List of One Tree Hill characters: Whitey Durham

-Barry Corbin plays Brian Durham, also known as Whitey, as a series regular through seasons one to four, as a guest star for one episode in season five and as a special guest star for one episode in season six.
-Durham was the Tree Hill Ravens basketball coach throughout seasons one to four, and also a source of wisdom and advice not only for the students of Tree Hill High, but occasionally the adults living in Tree Hill.
-He was close to Keith Scott and Karen Roe but had a major rivalry with his former basketball player, Dan Scott.
-Whitey eventually left the Tree Hill Ravens, and during the time period between seasons four and five, he coached a college basketball team, before finally retiring, leaving the college team for Lucas to coach.
-In season 6, now retired, he is visited by Dan where Dan finally apologizes and they have a reconciliation where Whitey tells Dan that he still has time to earn his family's forgiveness.
+Barry Corbin plays Brian Durham, also known as Whitey, as a series regular in Season 1 through 4, as a guest star for one episode in Season 5 and as a special guest star for one episode in Season 6.
+Durham was the Tree Hill Ravens basketball coach throughout Season 1 to 4, and also a source of wisdom and advice not only for the students of Tree Hill High, but occasionally the adults living in Tree Hill.
+He is close to Keith Scott and Karen Roe but has a major rivalry with his former basketball player Dan Scott.
+Whitey eventually left the Tree Hill Ravens, and during the time period between Season 4 and 5, he coached a college basketball team, before finally retiring, leaving the college team for Lucas to coach.
+In Season 6, now retired, he is visited by Dan, who finally apologizes, and they have a reconciliation where Whitey tells Dan that he still has time to earn his family's forgiveness.

 Keith Scott

-Played by Craig Sheffer as a series regular for seasons one to three and as a special guest star in two episodes in season four and one episode in season nine, Keith Alan Scott was Dan Scott's older brother, and also a recurring love interest for Karen Roe, Lucas Scott's mother and Dan's ex.
-Keith was portrayed as Lucas's father figure, and was dearly loved by most characters in the show.
+Played by Craig Sheffer as a series regular for Seasons 1 through 3 and as a special guest star in two episodes in Season 4 and one episode in Season 9, Keith Alan Scott is Dan Scott's older brother, as well as a recurring love interest for Karen Roe, Lucas Scott's mother and Dan's ex.
+Keith was portrayed as Lucas's father figure and was dearly loved by most characters in the show.
 He was a mechanic and spent a lot of time teaching Lucas about cars.
 Keith was in love with Karen from their schooldays and despised the way his younger brother Dan had treated her when she became pregnant and had his son.
 After Dan and Deb split up for a short time, Keith ended up sleeping with Deb.
 Dan was angry when he found out and accused Keith of always wanting his leftovers.
-In revenge Dan hired Jules to make Keith fall in love with her and to stand him up at the altar.
-Instead she actually fell in love with Keith but left when Karen found out about Dan's plan and told her to leave Tree Hill or she would tell Keith the truth.
-In season three, Dan shot and killed Keith as he believed Keith had attempted to murder him in the dealership fire.
-After he was killed by Dan, Karen finds out that she is pregnant with his daughter Lilly Roe Scott.
+In revenge, Dan hired Jules to make Keith fall in love with her and to stand him up at the altar.
+Instead, she actually falls in love with Keith but leaves when Karen finds out about Dan's plan and tells her to leave Tree Hill, or she would tell Keith the truth.
+In Season 3, Dan shoots and kills Keith because he believes Keith had attempted to murder him in the dealership fire.
+After he is killed by Dan, Karen finds out that she is pregnant with his daughter Lily Roe Scott.
 Following his death, Keith continued to have a lasting influence on Tree Hill and the lives of those who lived there.
-His ghost visited Lucas during his near death, Karen while she's giving birth, and haunted Dan while he was in prison.
-Many years later, after Dan was shot and killed upon rescuing Nathan, Keith returned to praise Dan for learning to put family first, make amends with him, and they both go to the afterlife as he tells Dan he's his "plus one".
+His ghost visits Lucas during his near death, Karen while she is giving birth, and Dan while he is in prison.
+Many years later, after Dan is shot and killed upon rescuing Nathan, Keith's ghost returns to praise Dan for learning to put family first.
+They make amends, and they both go to the afterlife, with Keith telling Dan he is his "plus one".